ljp-777/fullcalendar-docs/_docs-v6/intro/intro.md

   - view-api
 ---

-How to get FullCalendar's code, initialize a calendar, and other basic principles.
+How to get1 FullCalendar's code, initialize a calendar, and other basic principles.